Deadwood (TV series): Film continuation

+Reception

-Critical reception
+Critical response

-Deadwood received almost universal praise from critics over the course of its three-year run.
+Deadwood received widespread praise from critics over the course of its three-year run.
 On Metacritic, the first season has an 80 out of 100 score sampled from 26 critics, indicating "generally favorable reviews".
 The second season scored 93 out of 100 based on 15 critics, and third season scored 85 out of 100 based on 20 critics, both indicating "universal acclaim", with only one mixed review of the third season coming from Newsday's Verne Gay.

-On Rotten Tomatoes, the first season has an approval rating of 85% based on 39 reviews, with an average score of 8.19/10.
+On Rotten Tomatoes, the first season has an approval rating of 85% based on 39 reviews, with an average score of 8.2/10.
 The site's critical consensus reads, "Deadwood's absorbing first season presents a vivid, un-sanitized depiction of a frontier town that stakes its claim alongside other classic entries in the Western genre."
 The second season has an approval rating of 96% based on 25 reviews, with an average score of 9.5/10.
 The critical consensus reads, "Amid the grit and lawlessness, season two of Deadwood offers a richly textured portrait of an Old West community buoyed by its talented ensemble cast."
-The third season has an approval rating of 95% based on 38 reviews, with an average score of 8.89/10.
+The third season has an approval rating of 95% based on 38 reviews, with an average score of 9/10.
 The critical consensus reads, "Deadwood's final season ends with a frustrating lack of closure, but that ambiguous final note doesn't detract from an outstanding series that ranks among the best the genre has to offer."

 The praise generally centered on the strength of the writing and Milch's unique style of dialogue.
 Time Out New York's Andrew Johnston listed Deadwood in his top ten TV shows for both 2005 and 2006, commenting: "If history is written by the victors, Deadwood is all about giving the losers their due.
 In the first season, magnificent bastard Al Swearengen (Ian McShane) came off as a villain; this year, his inevitably doomed campaign to save the lawless town from annexation by the United States and exploitation by robber barons served as a brilliant allegory for the evolution of American capitalism."
-Film critic Matt Zoller Seitz considers Deadwood to be "the greatest TV show ever" and he is currently writing a book detailing the making of the series.
+Film critic Matt Zoller Seitz considers Deadwood to be "the greatest TV show ever" and he wrote a 2022 book detailing the making of the series titled The Deadwood Bible: A Lie Agreed Upon.
+Matt Zoller Seitz and Alan Sepinwall listed Deadwood as the ninth greatest series of all time in their TV (The Book): Two Experts Pick the Greatest American Shows of All Time.